 The main JNDI directory table is named JndiObjectResource and the object parameters belong to the table JndiObjectResourceParameter.
+Resources can be edited through the administration console.

 Name Description Example

 name The JNDI alias - the string used to refer to the resource in jdbc/mydatasource

 the payload code

 descrip- a short string giving the admin every info he needs connection to main db

 tion

-type the class name of the desired resource com.ibm.mq.jms.MQQueueConnectionFactor ry
+type the class name of the desired resource com.ibm.mq.jms.MQQueueConnectionFactory 7

-factory the class name of the ObjectFactory able to create the com.ibm.mq.jms.MQQueueConnectionFactor ryFactory
+factory the class name of the ObjectFactory able to create the com.ibm.mq.jms.MQQueueConnectionFactoryF Factory

 desired resource

 single- see below false

 ton